guillaumeballif/guillaumeballif.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Research activity : stochastic multiscale processes in biology."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Research activity : stochastic multiscale processes in biology.

 I am a post-doctoral fellow under the supervision of Jakob Ruess in the team Lifeware at INRIA Saclay.